blaise-ndizeye/viitly-backend/README.md

 > ### UploadProduct

-This mutation is used to upload the product to wiitify store and this decrease the the `products_upload_limit`.<br/>
+This mutation is used to upload the product to wiitify store and this will decrease the the `products_upload_limit` for the user uploading it.<br/>

 > > #### Mutation variables